 How to Archive Team in Microsoft Teams

 Those teams are no longer active.
-So, admins can either delete or archive those teams.
+So, admins can track inactive teams and either delete or archive those teams.
 Deleting teams will delete all its data like chats, files, associated site collection, etc.

 Archived teams can be unarchived (i.e., reactivated) in the future.
 So, we recommend team archiving and postponing deletion until you are sure that it is no longer needed.